chastep/sudoku_solver/README.md

 The first five puzzles can be solved with basic logic: identifying when a square has only one possible value.

 #### Details
-- You will write a `Sudoku` class, the beginnings of which can be found in the `source/sudoku.rb` file.
-Your solver will be an instance of this class; see the driver code provided in the `source/runner.rb` file.
+- You will write a `Sudoku` class, the beginnings of which can be found in the file `sudoku.rb`.
+Your solver will be an instance of this class; see the driver code provided in the file `runner.rb`.

 - A solver is instantiated with a `String` representing an unsolved Sudoku board as its argument.
 Unsolved squares are marked with a `"-"`.
 Solved squares have a character from `"1"` to `"9"`.